streetwriters/notesnook/docs/help/contents/attachments-and-files.md

 ---
 title: Attachments & files
 pageTitle: How do I attach files and images to a note in Notesnook?
-description: Attach images and files to your notes, see the per-plan size and storage limits, and manage every attachment from the attachment manager.
+description: Attach images and files to your notes, read PDFs without downloading them, see the per-plan size and storage limits, and manage every attachment.
 keywords:
   - notesnook attach file to note
   - notesnook attachment size limit
   - notesnook attachment manager
   - notesnook orphaned attachments
+  - notesnook pdf preview
 schema: howto
 ---